AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 In two-stage coagulant addition experiments, total coagulant dosage used in one-stage addition experiments was divided into two parts by adding one more stream of coagulant between the first and second contact chamber.
 The goal of the two-stage experiments were finding the optimal distribution between the first and second stream coagulant.
 The desirable situation was that most of the coagulant from the first addition would offset the effect humic acid in the water, and coagulant from the second addition would be able to attach to clay and nanoaggregate, thus forming big flocs and reducing the effluent turbidity efficiently.

-The T connection was an essential part for two-stage coagulant addition.
+The T-connection was an essential to two-stage coagulant addition.
 As shown in Figure 3, it was installed between the two coagulant pumps to help allocate the coagulant among first and second stage.
 The first pump controlled the total amount of coagulant drained from the stock tank.
 Coagulant flowed through the left branch to the right branch after came out of the stock tank.
 When the second coagulant pump turned on, it controlled the coagulant amount put in the second stage by draining from the main stream, then coagulant flowed in through the left branch and was separated into two streams by the top and right branch.

 ![connection](/image/IMG_2358.JPG)